 The nearest thing to high stakes tests back then were the SAT and ACT tests, which were an option taken only by the college bound.
 A substantial portion, usually a majority, of kids did not plan to attend college, and therefore had no reason to take the SAT or ACT.
-But circa 2017, even Ivy League institutions like Harvard and Yale have remedial programs, for they are not only accepting, but recruiting people who in years past would never have been considered competent to attend and succeed in college.
+But circa 2020, even Ivy League institutions like Harvard and Yale have remedial programs, for they are not only accepting, but recruiting people who in years past would never have been considered competent to attend and succeed in college.
 As a result, people take out ruinous college loans and drop out of school a short time later, taking into a life without any meaningful job training or skills a debt they may never pay off.
 Ironically, colleges whine about the poor quality of the students they actively recruit, students any competent high school teacher could–and does–tell them are not ready for college.
-But that’s another article for another time.
+The Covid-19 crisis may well burst that particular college bubble.

 Prior to the 1990s when George W. Bush, with the best intentions, instituted testing in Texas, American education had somehow managed to do without those tests for more than two centuries, and without them, built the most technologically advanced, industrial, prosperous society in history.
 Most of the world’s greatest technical universities were on American soil, and most citizens–regardless of whether they ever went to college–were able to work in solid, productive careers and provide a pleasingly middle class lifestyle for their families.
 Clearly, without mandatory high stakes testing, our schools did extraordinarily well.